katzenbar/talks-service-workers/README.md

 There are comments throughout the example service workers.
 A few have emoji to draw extra attention to interesting areas:

 - 🪄✨ - Try changing values to see how they impact the behavior of the site.
+- 🚨 - Watch out for potential pitfalls!

 # Assets used